Frequent intercourse without birth control usually results in pregnancy:

-For example, if pregnancy has not occurred after 3 years of attempting it or after 2 years of being treated for infertility, the chance of pregnancy is low and adoption can be considered.
+For example, if pregnancy has not occurred after 3 years of attempting it or after 2 years of being treated for infertility, the chance of pregnancy is very low.
 Ideally, couples should ask for this information before treatment is begun.

-Counseling and psychologic support, including support groups such as RESOLVE and Path2Parenthood, can help.
+Counseling and psychologic support, including support groups such as RESOLVE and Family Equality, can help.

 Drugs Mentioned In This Article